mufidu/booku-archived/README.md

 ## How to use

+1. Make sure [MongoDB](https://www.mongodb.com/) is installed and running
-1. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies
-2. Run `npm start` to start the app
+3. Run `npm run start-dev` to start the app in development mode

 ## Repository